open-game-collective/auth-kit/README.md

 ## 🌟 Key Features

-- 🎭 **Anonymous-First Auth**: Start with anonymous users and progressively enhance their identity
+- 🎭 **Anonymous-First Auth**: Users start with an anonymous session that can be upgraded to a verified account
-- 📧 **Email Verification**: Built-in email verification flow
+- 📧 **Email Verification**: Built-in secure email verification flow with customizable storage and delivery
-- 🔐 **Secure Token Management**: JWT-based session and refresh tokens
+- 🔐 **JWT-Based Tokens**: Secure session and refresh tokens with automatic refresh
-- 🔄 **Auto Token Refresh**: Automatic refresh of session tokens before expiry
-- 📱 **Cross-Platform**: Works with both web and React Native applications
+- ⚡️ **Edge-Ready**: Designed for Cloudflare Workers with minimal latency
-- 🎯 **Type Safety**: Full TypeScript support
+- 🎯 **Type-Safe**: Full TypeScript support with detailed types
-- 🔌 **Framework Agnostic**: Core functionality works with any framework
-- 🎨 **Flexible State Management**: Fine-grained state selection with useSelector
-- 🧩 **Composable Components**: Ready-to-use components for common auth states
+- 🎨 **React Integration**: Ready-to-use hooks and components for auth state
+- 🔌 **Customizable**: Bring your own storage and email delivery systems

 ## 🛠️ Usage Guide